ExtenZe: False advertising and side effects

 In 2006, ExtenZe agreed to pay the Orange County, California, district attorney's office $300,000 in civil penalties for unfair business practices and false advertising.
-Susan Kang Schroeder of the DA's office said the company could not back up its claim that the pills caused users' penises to grow 27%.
+Susan Kang Schroeder of the DA's office said the company could not back up its claim that the pills caused users' penises to grow by 27%.
 After several customers in Laguna Beach, California complained to the Better Business Bureau that ExtenZe was making them sick, the district attorney investigated.

+ExtenZe maker, Biotab Nutraceuticals, Inc., settled a class action false advertising lawsuit in 2010 for $6 million.
+The plaintiffs claimed that ExtenZe made deceptive marketing claims about the product enlarging a man’s penis despite lacking credible scientific evidence to support these claims.

-Extenze's side effects are possibly associated with yohimbe extract.
+ExtenZe's side effects are possibly associated with yohimbe extract.
 Potential side effects include increased body temperature, increased blood pressure, sweating, increased heart rate, nausea, and upset stomach.
-Other side effects can include aggression, pounding heart, restlessness, fever, feeling like fainting, hallucinations, muscle twitches or spasms, abnormal behavior, severe headache, bruising easily, shortness of breath, blurred vision, seizures, ringing in the ears, chest pain, confusion, loss of appetite, weight loss, vomiting, insomnia, mild skin rash, nervousness, cold feeling in the feet or hands, tingling or numbness in the feet or hands, and difficulty staying asleep.
+Other side effects can include aggression, pounding heart, restlessness, fever, feeling like fainting, hallucinations, muscle twitches or spasms, abnormal behavior, severe headache, bruising easily, shortness of breath, blurred vision, seizures, ringing in the ears, chest pain, confusion, loss of appetite, weight loss, vomiting, insomnia, mild skin rash, nervousness, cold feeling in the feet or hands, tingling or numbness in the feet or hands and difficulty when sleeping.

-In 2018, ExtenZe came under scrutiny of the FDA as a certain production lot of ExtenZe Plus was found to contain sildenafil, which is the active ingredient in Viagra.
+In 2018, ExtenZe came under scrutiny of the FDA as a certain production lot of ExtenZe and ExtenZe Plus was found to contain sildenafil, which is the active ingredient in Viagra.